Premier’s Awards for Indigenous Youth Excellence in Sport

 The Award’s selection committee will assess nominees using the following five criteria:

-- Leadership Qualities — Demonstrating the qualities of leadership, coachability, strong work ethic, and the characteristics of fair play both on and off the field of play, as well as demonstrating a commitment to a healthy lifestyle and to their sport/community through volunteer activities
+- Leadership Qualities — Demonstrating the qualities of leadership, coachability, strong work ethic, and the characteristics of fair play both on and off the field of play

 - Education — Demonstrating a commitment to academic studies and continued education